Major Spotlight: Journalism

 - Why should an incoming college student take journalism?

 Personally, I love being a journalist because every day is different and full of surprises.
-However, if you want a 9-5 job, this career probably isn’t for you.
+However, if you want a nine-to-five job, this career probably isn’t for you.
 A lot of people go into journalism to improve our world.
 Journalists help communities solve problems.
-Their informative stories hold the powerful accountable, but also help find solutions by giving the voiceless a voice.
-We need more ethical Christian journalists who strive for objectivity, accuracy and independence.
+Their informative stories hold the powerful accountable but also help find solutions by giving the voiceless a voice.
+We need more ethical Christian journalists who strive for objectivity, accuracy, and independence.
 Good journalism strives to be transparent.
 It is a sacred public trust, a vital civic function.
-Without journalists checking sources and verifying facts, we can’t have a strong healthy democracy.
+Without journalists checking sources and verifying facts, we can’t have a strong, healthy democracy.
 That’s why the framers of the Constitution singled out news reporting as the only job in the Bill of Rights that’s protected.

 blog comments powered by Disqus